 This is the highest carb option on this list, but you can find it in most grocery stores.
 This would be a good option to dilute with cream or bone broth to spread those carbs out a bit.

 It's a simple soup, but that means it's a great option for veggie additions!
 Try putting some celery or roasted cauliflower in this one.

 Broccoli cheddar is one of the ultimate comfort foods and Costco's option gets you a lot of food for its carbohydrate buck.
 Plus, with one trip to Costco, you'll have enough soup for a year!
 Or at least that's what always happens to me.

 12g net carbs per cup (not available in a can)

 5. Healthy Choice Country Vegetable

-This is a bit high in carbs, but it's a solid option for when you're really craving a fully prepared soup from a can.
+This is a bit high in carbs, but it's a solid option for when you're really craving a fully prepared vegetable soup from a can.
 This is another good option for diluting with bone broth, too!

 17g net carbs per can